MarynaKindras/assistant_bot/README.md

    source venv/Scripts/activate
    ```

-3. Install the dependencies:
-   Before running the bot, please install the necessary dependencies using the following commands:
+3. Before running the bot, install the necessary dependencies using the following commands:

    ```bash
    pip install colorama